Common name: phantom wattle

 Description: Erect or spreading shrub 1–4 m high, often multi-stemmed; bark smooth, silvery grey or brown; branchlets angled or terete, sparsely appressed-hairy to glabrous.

-Phyllodes ± rigid, ± curved (often variably curved with some markedly so), ± linear, flat to 4-angled, 5–12.5 cm long, 1–2 mm wide, glabrous, minutely warty, longitudinal veins c.
-4 with midvein raised, apex acute sometimes with a mucro; 1 small gland at base; pulvinus to 1 mm long.
+Phyllodes ± rigid, ± curved (often variably curved with some markedly so), ± linear, flat to 4-angled, 5–12.5 cm long, 1–2 mm wide, glabrous or with hairs (especially along margins), minutely warty, longitudinal veins c.
+4 with midvein prominently raised (at least when dry), apex acute sometimes with a mucro; 1 small gland at base; pulvinus to 1 mm long.

 Pods ± curved, raised over seeds, straight-sided to barely constricted between seeds, 5–9 cm long, 2–4 mm wide, firmly papery, longitudinally wrinkled, appressed-hairy, glabrescent; seeds longitudinal; funicle filiform.